codingMustache/codingMustache/README.md

 ## Joke of the Day

-Where do you take someone who has been injured in a Peek-a-boo accident?
-To the I.C.U.
+Where do owls go to buy their baby clothes?
+The owlet malls.

 ## Daily Trivia

-How many bits make up the significand portion of a single precision floating point number?
+What language does Node.js use?
- 1. 53
+ 1. Java Source
- 2. 15
+ 2. JavaScript
- 3. 8
+ 3. Java
- 4. 23
+ 4. Joomla Source Code

 <details>
   <summary>Answer</summary>
-  23
+  JavaScript
 </details>